raspberrypilearning/animated-story/en/step_5.md

 **Click the Run button** to see your changes.

-Scroll down to see the heading.
+Scroll down to see the story text.

 --- /task ---